adityajain10/Text-Voice-Controlled-Photo-Album-AWS/README.md

-# Text-Voice-Controlled-Photo-Album-AWS
+# voice-controlled-photo-album-on-aws
-Photo album web application that can be searched using natural language through both text and voice.<br/>
+Photo album web application that can be searched using natural language through both text and voice.
 This application uses Lex, ElasticSearch, and Rekognition to create an intelligent search layer to query your photos for people, objects, actions, landmarks and more.